funficient/jamstackblog/src/blog/2023-10-28-unpacking-the-power-and-pitfalls-of-project-management-with-basecamp.md

 >
 > Monthly active community members

-The first would be interesting to track how many new sign-ups remain active after a month, 90 days, and years.
-Do user activity increase or decrease over time?
+The first would be interesting to track how many new sign-ups remain active after a month, 90 days, and year increments there after.

 Secondly, as the community is essentially the brand ambassadors and sales force, their level of enthusiasm and activity could also provide valuable signals regarding the growth of the community.